podcastlogo5

 MEET THE INTERVIEWER

-Dr. Tina Davis is the Assistant Editor of the Journal of Modern Slavery.
-Tina is a human rights advisor and researcher who advises governments, parliamentarians, businesss and NGOs on anti-slavery strategies and policy directions.
+Dr. Tina Davis is a human rights advisor and researcher who advises governments, parliamentarians, businesss and NGOs on anti-slavery strategies and policy directions.
 Tina has been leading the initiative for a Norwegian law that binds business to prevent and eradicate modern slavery in their supply chains.
 She was also involved in the multi-stakeholder advocacy for the Australian Modern Slavery Law.
 Her areas of expertise are human and labour rights, forced labour, supply chains, recruitment, migration and governance.
 Tina recently completed a global mapping on the current situation of modern slavery at the request of the Norwegian government.
 She has authored policy reports on exploitation of migrant workers in Australia and on modern slavery laws.

 Tina directed the award-winning documentary, Modern Slavery, which lead her to travel extensively.
 She for instance spent a month in a brick kiln in India.
 Through these experiences she witnessed how forced labour and child labour unfolds and enter into supply chains, and saw up-close the brutal consequences that severe exploitation has on the life of survivors and their communities.
 The documentary has been screened around the world including at the Council of Europe.
 Tina’s work has appeared in publications including the Slavery Today Journal, COUNTER Magazine, IDN InDepthNews, For Freedom Magazine, and SGI Quarterly.
 She was an advisory board member of the Journal of Modern Slavery for six years, and a board member of the Norwegian Anti-Slavery Association for six years.
 Tina holds a PhD in Sociology from the University of Sydney, and a BA (HONS) in Media from the University of Westminster.